apache/arrow/docs/source/developers/python.rst

 On macOS, any modern XCode (6.4 or higher; the current version is 13) or Xcode Command Line Tools (``xcode-select --install``) are sufficient.

-On Linux, for this guide, we require a minimum of gcc 4.8, or clang 3.7 or higher.
+On Linux, for this guide, we require a minimum of gcc 4.8 or clang 3.7.
 You can check your version by running

 .. code-block:: console